ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 ### Storage space status on the K3s Kubernetes nodes

 All your K3s nodes are Debian systems, just like your Proxmox VE host, so all the things explained in the previous sections about how to check the storage space and which directories you should pay attention first also apply in your K3s VMs.
-Therefore, from here on the explanations will center around the particular Kubernetes-related things that will eat your storage space in your K3s cluster nodes.
+Therefore, from here on the explanations center around the particular Kubernetes-related things that eat your storage space in your K3s cluster nodes.

 #### Kubernetes container logs